HsuWanTing/unified-summarization/README.md

 @InProceedings{hsu2018unified,
-  title={A Unified Model for Extractive and Abstractive Summarization using Inconsistency Loss}, author={Hsu, Wan-Ting and Lin, Chieh-Kai and Lee, Ming-Ying and Min, Kerui and Tang, Jing and Sun, Min}, booktitle={Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics}, year={2018}
+  title={A Unified Model for Extractive and Abstractive Summarization using Inconsistency Loss}, author={Hsu, Wan-Ting and Lin, Chieh-Kai and Lee, Ming-Ying and Min, Kerui and Tang, Jing and Sun, Min}, booktitle={Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)}, year={2018}
 }
 ```